iodapson/iodapson.github.io/README.md

 ```

-### 6. What is the validity period of a Rust constant variable?
+### 6. What are the major characteristics of a constant?

-The entire time a Rust program runs.
-It seems to me that this means that they are not garbage collected.
+- A constant in Rust is unchangeable and would remain so for as long as the program runs.

+- A constant's value would be etched into the resulting code compilation.

+- The compiler may decide to promote it to a 'static lifetime as an optimization step, once you begin to access the constant declaration's address elsewhere in the code, within a scope equal, or less than where the constant declaration was made.

 ### 7. Take note of variable shadowing